Minutes of Sibsey Annual Parish Meeting 31st May 2024

 b.
 Representative from Sibsey Free School

-The Headmaster, Graeme Wright was unable to attend the meeting but sent a report that was read out by the Chairman – See Appendix A
+The Headmaster, Graeme Wright was unable to attend the meeting and unfortunately did not send a report to be read at the meeting.

 c.
 ELDC Councillor Neil Jones